the-real-chrisp/PurrmanentHomes/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+Step 1: Git clone or fork this repository
+Step 2: Make sure to install Node.js prior to use
+Step 3: To install the necessary node modules, run `npm install` Step 4: To start the server, run `npm start`
+Step 5: To run both client and server side, run `npm run develop` Step 6: To build the app, run `npm run build` or `npm run render-build`

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.